Angelino-Valeta/carousel/README.md

 # carousel
-How to create create a carousel with css and javascript
+How to create a carousel with css and javascript